deldelmax/deep-reinforcement-learning-solutions/lab-taxi/README.md

 * Sarsa: 9.22
 * Sarsamax: 9.21

-See below for problem statement and an explanation for the setup and metric.
+See below for the problem statement and an explanation for the setup and metric.

 ### Getting Started